MAURICE A. THOMPSON – Executive Director

 Kelsey is a native of the Midwest, born and raised in southeast Michigan.
 She received her law degree from Villanova University School of Law, achieving the Dorothy Day award for pro bono work.
 Additionally, she served as Vice-President of the Federalist Society and Board Administrator of the Moot Court Board.
 She received her undergraduate degree from the University of Florida.

-Kelsey is a member of the Michigan bar.
+Kelsey is a member of the bar in Ohio and Michigan.

 Email Kelsey Hackem here.